The Fourth UK AI Conference 2026

 Nottingham, UK

-The UK AI Community is pleased to announce the Fourth UK AI Conference 2026, which will be held in Nottingham, UK, from Tuesday, 29 September 2026 to Wednesday, 30 September 2026.
+The UK AI Community is pleased to announce the Fourth UK AI Conference 2026, which will be held in Nottingham, UK, from Tuesday, 29 September 2026 to Wednesday, 30 September 2026 at The Hilton Nottingham.
+We are proud to announce that this year's UK AI Conference will be supported by the Turing AI Fellowship: Somabotics Creatively Embodying AI led by the University of Nottingham!

 In addition to plenary talks, the conference will also include poster presentations.
 We invite the submission of papers to be presented as talks and abstracts to be presented as posters at the conference.
 This event will allow researchers nationwide to share work on all aspects of AI, from theory and development to application and real-world implementation.
 Topics can cover a broad scope of AI, ranging from Machine Learning theory to Ethics and Trustworthy AI, from Computer Vision to Robotics.